Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 If you run time rake spec:models with Ruby 1.9.2, you'll probably see a wallclock time of over 5 seconds (5.204s on my machine and I'm SSDed up) - holy splingledoops!
 If not, you're lucky, but it's a commonly reported problem with some improvements expected in Ruby 1.9.3.
 We can't wait that long though..

 Enter Spork.
-Spork is a tool that loads the Rails environment and then forks each time you want to run some specs (or tests, it can be set up to run with Test::Unit too).
+Spork is a tool most casinos not on gamstop tend to use that loads the Rails environment and then forks each time you want to run some specs (or tests, it can be set up to run with Test::Unit too).
 In this way, the whole Rails initialization process is skipped, shaving valuable seconds off of your spec runs.

 Edit your Gemfile again and include Spork: